CameronLenartowich/ECDSA-Exchange/README.md

 ### Login

 The user will sign in using the Public Key and PIN provided to their account.
-The PIN grants access to using their private key, however their private key never leaves the server to make sure that it is never leaked.
+The PIN grants the user access to using their private key, however their private key never leaves the server to make sure that it is never leaked.

 ### Initiate Transaction

 Once signed in, the user can initiate a transaction.
-Initiating a transaction will make a request to the server to create a signature for this transaction.
+Initiating a transaction will make a request to the server to create a digital signature for this transaction.
+The signature is then returned to the client.

 ### Confirm Transaction